-These changes have demanded significant upgrades and renovations to the Fox Pub and its car park.
-From new floors to new rooms and other restructurings, the old site has been going through transformations in alignment with the greater Palmers Green development plan.
+These changes have demanded significant upgrades and renovations to the Fox Pub.
+The old site has been going through transformations in alignment with the greater Palmers Green development plan.
 One of the catch 22s for the project owners was how to protect the vacant property from squatters and other intruders.
 We were tasked to provide a vacant site security system that could stop unauthorized access, theft, and vandalism on the property.

-Because of the residential location of the property, one of the most significant issues for the client was keeping off unauthorized people on weekends and holidays.
-The fact that the Fox is a public space somewhat further improved its attractiveness to intruders.
-The right system needed to be a perimeter remote monitoring system with police response without accruing unbearable surveillance costs.
+One of the most significant issues for the client was keeping off unauthorized people on weekends and holidays.
+The right system needed to be a perimeter remote CCTV monitoring system with police response without accruing unbearable surveillance costs.

 After a squatter incident at the Fox Pub site in Palmers Green, the main contractor contacted us at Bison Security to provide a vacant site security solution.
 We carried out a site visit and provided drawings on how our verified video detectors would be placed on the property for full coverage.
-Given the residential area location of the property, we recommended a remote monitored system that would ensure 24/7 protection of the site even on off days and weekends.
+We suggested a monitored wireless camera system that would ensure 24/7 protection of the site even on off days and weekends.